 How to use a Smartphone to Communicate in Switzerland

-The free Grüezi Switzerland app is a handy iPhone travel guide for Switzerland including a Swiss German language guide covering no less than 19 dialects!
-Distinguishing among Swiss dialects from Ticino, Fribourg or Grisons is definitively what makes this app unique.
+The free Grüezi Switzerland app is more than a language app for Swiss German.
+Apart from covering various dialects from Ticino, Fribourg or Grisons, it is also a travel guide for Switzerland including events and insider tips.
 The spoken audio recordings for common phrases allow you to communicate with the locals pretty much wherever you go in Switzerland.

 utalk Swiss German